MichielCM/xsd2html2xml/README.md

 </ul>
 <h2>Implementation</h2>
 <p>It's very straight-forward: transform your XSD or XML file with xsd2html2xml.xsl.
 A form is generated that is populated with the data in the (optional) XML file.
 Be sure to download the <a href="https://github.com/MichielCM/xsd2html2xml/releases/latest">latest release</a>; you need all files included in the ZIP, except for those inside /deprecated and /examples.</p>
+<p>You can pass either an XSD file to xsd2html2xml.xsl, or an XML file which references an XSD file through <em>xsi:schemaLocation</em> or <em>xsi:noNamespaceSchemaLocation</em>.
+In the latter case the content from the XML document is used to populate the generated form.</p>
 <h3>XSLT Processor Support</h3>
 <p>All XSLT processors listed below are (partially) supported.
 To load documents on the fly, an XSLT extension with a nodeset function is required.
 For the processors
 listed below, nodeset-xxx.xsl files are provided.
 Be sure to include the correct nodeset-xxx.xsl file in xsd2html2xml.xsl depending on your implementation.</p>